 1 red pepper diced

 Vermeil Rice Noodles

-- Once caramelized add in diced ginger, garlic and cardamom pods.
+- Once caramelized add diced ginger, garlic and cardamom pods.
 Turn heat to medium.
 Let this cook down a bit so that the oils can be released.
-Add in curry paste and lime zest and incorporate it with the other ingredients.
+Add curry paste and lime zest and incorporate it into the other ingredients.

-- Add in bone broth, lemon grass, lemon leaves, fish sauce, fermented soy sauce, both mushrooms, chopped peppers, thai chilies.
+- Add in bone broth, lemon grass, lemon leaves, fish sauce, fermented soy sauce, both mushrooms, chopped peppers, Thai chillies.
 Turn heat up to high until the soup begins to boil.
-Once at a boil turn to medium low and let it cook for an hour.
+Once at a boil turn to medium-low and let it cook for an hour.

 - Half an hour into cooking the soup add in chicken, shrimp can be added in 10 to 15 minutes before the hour is done – along with snow peas (so that the peas become tender but still retain a nice green colour).
 If you want to make this Vegan you can add chickpeas or organic tofu.

 - Take out lemon leaves, cardamom pods and lemongrass

 - Incorporate lime juice and coconut milk as well as an extra tbsp of coconut oil.
 Let this cook for 5 more minutes before serving as the coconut milk will lower the temperature of the soup.